VenomViper2/webber-web/README.md

 ## General layout
 Currently content for the pages is being populated using Json files in `\public`, this is fetched by services located in the `services` package, and these services are called by various pages.

+## Deployment
+This is currently hosted on github pages, and is deployed using the `gh-pages` package.
+Just pull request the master branch and the website will be deployed automatically, provided the pull request is accepted.